 One of the most significant benefits of investing in ETFs may be the power of diversification.

 Instead of buying stocks, bonds, and other investments individually—which can be both expensive and time-consuming—buying shares of an ETF can provide exposure to a broad range of investments in one transaction.
-Distributing your portfolio across many industries, types of investments, and regions can help reduce your portfolio’s risk when markets get volatile
+Distributing your portfolio across many industries, types of investments, and regions can help reduce your portfolio’s risk when markets become volatile

 Good to remember